Muhammad-Ali5/Muhammad-Ali5/README.md

 ## ⚡ Fun Fact
 <p>
-  🚀 <b>AI will shape the future — and I’m actively building that future!</b> 💡
+  🚀 AI will shape the future — and I’m actively building that future! 💡
 </p>